- Jun 15

 Layering: In order to provide a balanced diet for the microorganisms (fungi and bacteria that will do your composting for you) it is recommended that you layer the material that is going into your pile.
 You can start by adding a layer of carbon-rich brown material, then a layer of nitrogen-rich green material etc. This will give the microbes a proper balance of carbon and nitrogen and help them to break down the material faster.

-- When you incorporate this material into the pile, dig into the center of the pile, six to twelve inches down.
-Pour the material in and then cover the trimmings.
+Do not leave food scraps sitting on top of your pile!
+When adding food scraps to your pile, dig into the center of the pile, add some food scraps, then cover the trimmings.
 This will prevent pests (rodents and insects) from infesting your compost pile.
 It is important to avoid having exposed food waste on the exterior of your pile.